Documentation

 If your robot-settings.toml is not valid, it will be automatically regenerated with valid settings.
 This will reset any settings you have changed back to their default values.
 We therefore recommend that you do not change your settings file before a competition match.

-In software version 2023.1.0 and later, an error file will be generated if your settings are invalid: robot-settings-error.txt.
+An error file will be generated if your settings are invalid: robot-settings-error.txt.
 This file contains a message explaining the problem and a copy of your old settings.